mhorpheus/test/DFIR-Hotline.md

 1. Log an incident ticket in Resilient.
 	- Section [Logging Hotline Call](#Logging-Hotline-Call) defines which fields must be filled in creating incident ticket.
 Empty or incomplete tickets are not acceptable.
 	- Every genuine hotline call must be recorded in Resilient, including those where it is ultimately determined that IRIS support is not required.
 In such cases, the ticket can be closed immediately after the appropriate information has been completed.
-	- Requirements for logging wrong calls are described in [Logging Wrong Number Calls](#Logging-Wrong-Number-Calls)
+	- Wrong/silent and other unrelated calls are not logged in the Resilient.
 2.	~~Locate the client in Resilient and verify whether the caller is listed as an authorized ‘Incident Declarer’, i.e. one of the nominated individuals who are authorized  to engage IRIS on behalf of the client.~~
 	- ~~If the caller is not an incident declarer, the triage call may proceed but inform them IRIS will need to written permission of an incident declarer to officially engage IRIS.~~
 3. Evaluate whether incident can be handled by team being currently on call or needs to be handed over to another Geography.
-	- If incident will be handled by currently on call team, notify everyone using `#iris-hotline-ic` Slack channel.
+	- If incident will be handled by currently on call team, notify everyone using `iris-hotline-ic` Slack channel.
 	- If incident needs to be handed over to another Geography, proceed with steps discussed in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
-4.	**Notify Leads?
+4.	**Notify Delivery Leads?
 (TO BE DISCUSSED)**
 5. Schedule a triage call at the discretion of the client.
 Include in the meeting invitation the client, requested client’s personnel, and X-Force IRIS consultants that will be attending the call.
+	- If on call person is not able to coordinate Triage call or need additional assistance (eg. due to lack of experience in particular are, etc), notify people on `iris-hotline-ic` asking for help (provide problem description or expertise needed).
+In case of lack of response, it is advised to reach out to one of the Managers or Leads directly asking for support.
 	- Current on-call should ensure that a consultant designated as Lead Consultant for this case is introduced to a client, which can be done in a number of ways:
 		- on-call person sends Triage call invite, and then on call introduces Lead Consultant for this case,
 		- on-call person notified Client about designated Lead Consultant for this case, who then sets up Triage call and directly engage in work with Client.